rhk7913/archlinux.github.io/index.md

 If the hashes match, the integrity of the file has been verified and you are able to proceed to the installation process.
 If they don't match, the .iso file may be corrupted and you may need to install another .iso file to install.

 # Installation

+***Always use the default option when running any commands, unless specified to use a different option!***

 ## Setup the virtual machine (VM) in VMware
 Open up VMware Workstation and locate "File" in the upper left hand corner.